tkporter/kubectl-common/README.md

 required kubectl version and kubeconfig path.

 This tool is useful for:
-* Switching between clusters that require different kubeconfig files.
-Explicitly changing the kubeconfig path can be tedious.
+* **Switching between clusters that require different kubeconfig files.** Changing the kubeconfig path can be tedious, annoying when dealing with multiple terminals (if using env variable KUBECONFIG), and verbose if explicitly using the --kubeconfig flag with kubectl.
-* Switching between clusters that require different versions of kubectl.
+* **Switching between clusters that require different versions of kubectl.**
 Using different kubectl command names for different versions is annoying and easy to mess up.